 HIPAA Training: Summary

-Training may be seen as a pain by many employees, but it is imperative that training courses are provided and that they are taken seriously.
+While it may be difficult at times to schedule training modules, it is imperative that training courses are provided and that they are taken seriously.
 HIPAA training ensures everyone will have a comprehensive understanding of HIPAA legislation, which will reduce the risk of violations and data breaches, help avoid potentially costly consequences, and mitigate increased scrutiny from OCR and state attorneys general.

 Training is a requirement of HIPAA and evidence that training has been provided will need to be provided to regulators in the event of a HIPAA compliance audit or data breach investigation.
 It is therefore important to ensure that evidence that the workforce has been trained is maintained as proof that the HIPAA training requirements have been met.